Entsllor/django-market/Howto_run_with_nginx_uwsgi.md

 sudo apt install python3.9-dev
 ```

-Install this library to your venv
+Install this library in your venv

 ```shell
 pip install uwsgi